jkanschik/learning-lean/differentialGeometry/manifolds.md

 # Manifolds in Mathlb

 We will discuss how manifolds can be described in Mathlib.
-To do this, let's dive straight in and define the manifold \\( M \\) and don't worry, we will dissect it:
+To do this, let's dive straight in and define a manifold `M` in Mathlib.
+Don't worry, we will break down the various variables and type classes:

 ```
 import Mathlib.Geometry.Manifold.IsManifold.Basic